SurajSSingh/Site/content/blog/better_sieve/part-1.md

     # while max prime is less than the final number
     #   (meaning not all primes reached in range of final number)
     while max_prime < final_number:
-        # The current prime to sieve (aliased as "p" in comments)
+        # The current prime to sieve (ref as "p" in comments)
         sieving_prime = helping_sieve_primes.popleft()

         # Make current range with one look ahead